vncntprvst/WhiskiWrap/README.md

 2. Build `whiski` from source, using my lightly customized fork.
 This will probably require more trouble-shooting to make sure all of its parts are working.

 To use the pre-built binary (preferred):
 1. Download the [zipped binary](http://whiskertracking.janelia.org/wiki/display/MyersLab/Whisker+Tracking+Downloads):
+    1. Windows: Download `whisk-1.1.0d-win32.exe` or `whisk-1.1.0d-win64.exe` install adding to the PATH.
-    1.1.
-Linux: Unpack with `tar -xzf whisk-1.1.0d-64bit-Linux.tar.gz`.
+    2. Linux: Unpack with `tar -xzf whisk-1.1.0d-64bit-Linux.tar.gz`.
 Rename the unpacked directory to `[Path-to-WhiskiWrap-Cloned-Repo]/whisk`.Add to `echo 'export WHISKPATH=[WhiskiWrap-Cloned-Path]/whisk' >> ~/.bashrc`
-    1.2.
-Windows: Download `whisk-1.1.0d-win32.exe` or `whisk-1.1.0d-win64.exe` install adding to the PATH.
-    1.3.
-Mac: Unpack with `tar -xzf whisk-1.1.0d-64bit-Linux.tar.gz`.
+    3. Mac: Unpack with `tar -xzf whisk-1.1.0d-64bit-Linux.tar.gz`.
 Rename the unpacked directory to `[Path-to-WhiskiWrap-Cloned-Repo]/whisk`.
 Add to `echo 'export WHISKPATH=[WhiskiWrap-Cloned-Path]/whisk' >> ~/.bash_profile`
 2. Add the binaries to your system path so that you can run `trace` from the command line.
+Alternatively
+4. (In Unix/Linux) Copy `[Path-to-WhiskiWrap-Cloned-Repo]/whisk/bin`

 3. To make it work with other packages you can install by running pip install .
 4. Test that everything worked by opening python or ipython and running `import WhiskiWrap`